anatole72/Finance_Data_Streamer/README.md

 This repo contains source code and data taken from a serverless process utilizing AWS Lambda, Kinesis Firehose, S3, Glue, and AWS Athena.
 The proess began with using a lambda function (see data_collector.py for source) to collect finance data from Yahoo Finance, process it, and PUT into a Kinesis Firehose Stream.
 The stream has a lambda function that will transform it into a necessary format for Glue and streams records into an S3 Bucket.
 A Glue crawler is pointed to the target bucket, which will create a table, which can then be queried using Athena.

-An example Athena query is in the query.sql file, and the results of the query is results.csv.This query was for the highest hourly "high" per company.
+An example Athena query is in the query.sql file, and the results of the query is results.csv.
+This query was for the highest hourly "high" per company.

 The data from yahoo finance for 10 stocks from May 14th, 2020, is in the finance_data folder.